 Over the past few years, online therapy has been steadily growing as an alternative to finding a cheap therapist near you.
-This trend has only been accelerated by the global pandemic we have experienced, which not forced us all to stay home for prolonged periods of time, but also dramatically increased the levels of stress, anxiety and uncertainty we had to deal with.
+This trend has only been accelerated by the global pandemic, which not only forced us all to stay home for prolonged periods of time, but also dramatically increased the levels of stress, anxiety and uncertainty we had to deal with.

 Now, more than ever, people are looking for affordable and reliable mental health solutions online.
 In this guide we’ll present you with the best affordable virtual therapy sites – some of which are completely free, while others provide tremendous value in a budget friendly manner.

-If you are new to online therapy, Betterhelp is a great place to start.
-It’s the best online therapy site out there and also extremely affordable.
+If you are new to online therapy, BetterHelp is a great place to start.
+It’s the best online therapy site out there and is also extremely affordable.
 The level of therapy is high, and the platform itself is modern and very easy to use.

-Betterhelp’s biggest downside when it comes to affordability is the fact they do not accept insurance.
-That said, between the free trial option and the large discount on your first month there, the prices are still very competitive.
+BetterHelp’s biggest downside when it comes to affordability is the fact they do not accept insurance.
+That said, between the generous welcome promo and their financial aid programs, the prices are still very competitive.

-Betterhelp also offers a financial aid program which reduces the monthly cost by as much as 50%.
+BetterHelp offers a financial aid program which reduces the monthly cost by as much as 40%.
 It is very easy to apply to and most chances are you’ll meet the requirements.
 You can do that as part of the signup process, and know if you are eligible for a discount in a matter of minutes.

-When it comes to which platform is the best for online therapy in general, Talkspace and Betterhelp are neck in neck.
-In the end, we feel like Betterhelp has the slight edge (see our Betterhelp vs Talkspace comparison), but when it comes to price, Talkspace is the better choice.
+When it comes to which platform is the best for online therapy in general, Talkspace and BetterHelp are almost tied.
+In the end, we feel like BetterHelp has the slight edge (see our BetterHelp vs Talkspace comparison), but when it comes to price, Talkspace might actually be the better choice.

 Since both sites offer a free trial our suggestion would be to open an account with both.
 You can take a week to see where you feel more comfortable, browse the profiles of potential therapists, and find out if you are eligible for discounts on either platform.